 For many people, retirement income may come from a variety of sources.
 Here’s a quick review of the six main sources:

 Social Security is the government-administered retirement income program.
 Workers become eligible after paying Social Security taxes for 10 years.
 Benefits are based on each worker’s 35 highest earning years.
 If there are less than 35 years of earnings, non-earning years are averaged in as zero.
-In early 2012, the average monthly benefit was $1,230.¹
+In mid-2014, the average monthly benefit was $1,255.¹

 Personal Savings and Investments